The Bourne Retribution: Plot summary

 Later, Colonel Sun appears at the hospital and, upon seeing Maricruz with Angel, begins verbally abusing and later threatening Angel.
 Bourne, disguised as a doctor, intervenes and fights Sun, who is ultimately killed by Angel.

 Following this, Bourne escapes with Maricruz and Angel, and later drops them off at the house of Anunciata, a friend of Bourne whom he rescued in the previous novel.
 Bourne is later framed for bombing the SUV of a cartel leader named Carlos Danda Carlos, and eventually falls victim to an attempted murder by Ophir, whom Bourne eliminates.
 Later, he buys a flamethrower from an arms dealer named J.J.
 Hale, which he later uses to kill Carlos Danda Carlos.
 Following this, Bourne leaves Mexico and goes to China, where he teams up with a Russian FSB agent named Leonid.
 Disguised as a member of Ouyang's staff, Bourne infiltrates Ouyang's estate, but his cover is blown and he is eventually captured.

 After a tense interrogation session, Bourne breaks free, then engages in a fight against Ouyang, who attacks Bourne with a sword.
 Bourne ultimately kills Ouyang, fulfilling his vengeance against the Chinese Politburo member.

-Later, Jason returns to Israel, where he is surprised to see Rebeka (her real name is revealed to be Sara Yadin) alive and well, later learning that Eli Yadin had a plan involving Rebeka faking her death following her grievous injury inflicted upon her in the previous novel, and later using Bourne to wreak his retribution against Ouyang on Yadin's behalf.
+Later, Bourne returns to Israel, where he is surprised to see Rebeka (her real name is revealed to be Sara Yadin) alive and well, later learning that Eli Yadin had a plan involving Rebeka faking her death following her grievous injury inflicted upon her in the previous novel, and later using Bourne to wreak his retribution against Ouyang on Yadin's behalf.
 The novel ends with Bourne kissing Sara\Rebeka in the hospital.